rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 ---
-title:  "Introduction PostgreSQL physical storage"
+title:  "Introduction to PostgreSQL physical storage"
 date:   2015-11-09
 description: "Let's dive in how PostgreSQL store your data.
 This post try make the subject more easy to understand."